m-ramchandran/PyCCWF/README.md

 # Cross-Cluster Weighted Forests

-A Python implementation of Cross-cluster Weighted Forests for ensemble learning across multiple data clusters.
+A Python implementation of the Cross-Cluster Weighted Forests method for ensemble learning across multiple clusters or datasets.
+Full details can be found here: https://arxiv.org/abs/2105.07610

 ## Installation
 ```bash